academic-resources/odin/hooks.md

 ---

 ### ** useEffect** Well, we don't have any lifecycle methods such as `componentDidMount`, `componentDidUpdate` or `componentWillUnmount`, but we do have something better.
 We have `useEffect`, which can actually do everything the above mentioned lifecycle methods can do.
-Let's have a closer look.**
+Let's have a closer look :**

 ```js

 import React, { useState, useEffect } from "react";** const App = () => {